Flying With Snub-Nosed Dogs: A Comprehensive Guide for Safe Pet Air Travel PetRelocation

 Choose a Pet Friendly Airline

-This is important for all traveling pets, but it’s especially important for more delicate breeds to be under the care of airlines that operate with established pet programs.
-If your pet cannot fly in the cabin, do some research to ensure your carrier uses temperature controlled vehicles and choose to fly your pet via manifest cargo rather than excess baggage.
+Select an airline with established pet programs that prioritize pet safety.
+If your pet cannot fly in the cabin, research carriers that use temperature-controlled vehicles and opt for manifest cargo travel rather than excess baggage.
 (Read about why this is our preferred option.)

 When Choosing a Travel Kennel, “Size Up”

-Using a travel crate that’s one size larger than you would normally need allows for extra airflow, which make an important and positive difference for pets with potential stress and breathing issues.
+Select a travel crate one size larger than normally needed to allow for extra airflow.
+This improves ventilation, making a positive difference for pets with potential breathing challenges.
 Learn how to measure for and choose the right travel crate here.

 Devote Time to Crate Training